simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_text_span.md

 **[Returns]**

 - `fill_alpha_`: Union[float, Number]
-  - If a specified value is None, this interface returns 1.0 number.
+  - If a specified value is None, this interface returns a 1.0 number.

 ## `_get_init_fill_color_str` function docstring